Bethesda Tutorial Layout Part 1

 You are now equipped with all the information you need to create an actual, playable space.
 We'll go slowly through the first handful of steps.
 Once you've learned the fundamentals, you'll be able to create a full layout using the Nordic Ruins kit at your own pace.

 Step 1: Creating A Cell

 Before we can do anything else, we need to create a space to work in.
 This is most commonly done by duplicating an existing cell.
 The cell you choose will bring over some data you may need to modify, but we'll deal with that later.
-For now, locate and right-click on the interior cell aaaMarkers and choose Duplicate Cell.
+For now, go to the Cell View window, locate and right-click on the interior cell aaaMarkers and choose Duplicate Cell.
 You should see a new cell appear in the Cell List just below it.
 Rename this new cell by selecting it and pressing F2.
 We'll call this dungeon LokirsTomb.

 Now that you have your own interior cell to work with, be sure to select the LokirsTomb cell (and not aaaMarkers) and delete the LokirsTomb objects listed in the object window (right side of the Cell View pane), as we'll want to start fresh.
 Don't worry about deleting the navmesh for now.
 We'll get to that later.

 Right click on the LokirsTomb Cell and pick "View" to assign it to the render window.

 Step 2: Placing Your First Piece

 Let's get started by placing our first piece.
 Take a look at your Object Window and expand: "World Objects > STATIC > Dungeons > Nordic" You'll notice several sub-kits here, but for now we're just concerned with the Small Room, or "SmRooms" sub-kit.
 Expand that sub-kit now, and the list on the right-hand side of your Object Window will populate with a number of pieces beginning with "NorRmSm".